Need an EPC in Broughton?

 Can You Fail An EPC?

 No. The EPC is not a pass or fail.
-Even so, various 3rd parties may require the EPC achieve a specified rating before they decide to continue.
+Even so, various 3rd parties may require the EPC have a specified rating before they decide to continue.
 An example would be a financial institution lending funds against a rental property, will require the EPC is at least an “E”.

 What Does EPC E Mean?